 As industrial infrastructures, data centers must deal with a unique question: how much electrical power can you actually use?
 Selecting the right voltage standard is key for power utilization efficiency with PDUs.
 While some facilities have converted to three-phase systems for higher-density loads, single-phase power via a single conductor is still commonplace for smaller commercial loads.

 Single-phase systems utilize alternating current (AC) electric power, with their voltage and current flow alternating in a cyclical manner.
 These voltages cycle from positive to negative to positive 60 times within a second.
-A low-line 120V single-phase system is customary for residential spaces with typical workloads, but many data centers often serve standard power racks with single-phase circuits.
+A low-line 120V single-phase system is customary for residential spaces with typical workloads, which is why it is sometimes called “residential voltage.”
+But many data centers often serve standard power racks with single-phase circuits.

 Power Impact: Higher Density and Operations

 Data center facilities will cease to be efficient if their power distribution units cannot handle the power load of their equipment.
-When considering a 120V low line vs. a 208V high power line, remember the impact of single-phase power.
+When considering a 120V vs. a 208V line, remember the impact of single-phase power.

 An increased voltage load boosts up the maximum capacity of single-phase circuits.
 208V single-phase can provide the increased voltage that certain data center cabinets require.
 Commercial facilities that utilize 208V can better balance loads in a colocation environment.